Why Georgia indictment could pose unique peril for Trump

 “Our elections in Georgia are secure, accessible, and fair – and will continue to be as long as I am governor,” said Governor Kemp.

-But some Georgia voters in the state’s coastal Chatham County interviewed after the release of the latest Trump indictment said they remain uneasy about the situation.
+But some Georgia voters in the state’s coastal Chatham County, interviewed after the release of the latest Trump indictment, say they remain uneasy about the situation.

 Democrat Matthew Hodge says he didn’t vote for Mr. Trump, but that prosecuting the former president at the state level seems like overkill.